elonekrasniqi/UDP-socket-server-and-client-implementation-in-Node.js/README.md

 <h1 align="center">UDP-socket-server-and-client-implementation-in-Node.js</h1>

-This is a semester project developed by students at the University "Hasan Prishtina" - Faculty of Electrical and Computer Engineering, in the course "Computer Network" - Prof.Blerim Rexha and Msc.Mergim Hoti.
+This is a semester project developed by students at the University "Hasan Prishtina" - Faculty of Electrical and Computer Engineering, in the course "Computer Network" - Prof.Blerim Rexha and PhD.Mergim Hoti.

 ## Table of Contents
 - [Introduction](#introduction)